irfanhakim-as/linux-wiki/topics/touchpad.md

 # Touchpad

 > [!IMPORTANT]
-> This guide focuses on a specific system comprised of an Arch Linux based PC using KDE Plasma on X11, and the Apple Magic Trackpad 2.
+> This guide is tested on a system comprised of an Arch Linux based PC running KDE Plasma using the Apple Magic Trackpad 2 (or its [clone](#apple-magic-trackpad-clone)).

 ## Description